November 9 2008; Checked April 17 2020

 eCoaching Tip 61 Steps in Memory-Making: What Teaching Behaviors Make a Difference

-Remembering knowledge.
-Are you aware of the your teaching behaviors that make a difference in what students actually remember over time?
-This tip suggests some behaviors that can make a difference.
+Do you know which of your teaching behaviors make a difference in what students actually remember and use over time?
+This tip suggests some behaviors that can make a positive difference.

 Data on exactly what students master during a course is difficult to obtain, but we do have a couple of data points.
 There is data that summarizes results from a test on core physics concepts from students in 14 different traditional lecture-based courses.
 This research suggests that the mastery of core concepts from lecture-based physics courses is consistently about 30% or less (Hake, 1998 in Weiman, 2008).
 Are you surprised that it is that high?
 Or that low?